boobo94/boobo94.github.io/_posts/2023/04/2023-04-14-generate-website-legal-pages.md

 ---
-title: Resources to generate free legal pages for your website
+title: Generate free legal pages for your website
 summary: Are you looking for resources to generate free legal pages for your website
 categories: resources
 tags: legal website